CHAKOTAY99/thymeblog/README.md

 TODO - 3 Separate builders; Static assets, index pages and blog pages. root index page should just link to other index pages

-Common layout with the navbar fragement will have to be created so the navbar is filled in
+Common layout with the navbar fragment will have to be created so the navbar is filled in